 minimizing the program, but I never remember to do that before firing

-decided it was just easier to write my own.
+so I decided to write my own

 My support guarantee